weavejester/valip/README.md

 More of these useful predicates will be added as the library matures.

 You can find these predicates in the `valip.predicates` namespace.

+## License

+Copyright © 2012 James Reeves

+Distributed under the Eclipse Public License, the same as Clojure.